DDews/DancingLinks/README.md

 The DancingLinks.java solves the same problem in an order of magnitude faster than BruteForce.java.
 On my laptop, it solves all solutions (including rotations and mirrors) for 3by20.txt in 4 seconds, and solves the same coverage of solutions for 4by15.txt in about 4 minutes.
 For contrast, the BruteForce.java solves the same solution coverage for 3by20.txt in about 5 minutes, and the 4by15.txt in about 45 minutes.

+TODO:
+- Add a GUI for selecting options including: Show attempts graphically, Find all solutions, Find first solution
+- Add ability to make custom "boards" to fill with pentomino puzzles rather than a standard rectangle